-As a general rule, interlocking officerships shall not be allowed except:

-- 1. Held in the same capacity within a banking group as;

-- (a) Corporate Secretary

-- (b) Security Officer

-- (c) Chief Risk Officer

-- (d) Compliance Officer

-- (e) Head of Internal Audit, or

-- (f) Other positions performing similar functions as those in (i) to (iii) hereof; Provided, That: The assumption of interlocking officerships is consistent with the enterprise risk management approach of the BSFI and the banking group where the concerned entities belong
+- ii.
+Interlocking directorships and officerships (i.e. MBTC directors having officership in other entities or MBTC officers having directorship in other entities) are allowed if the positions do not pose conflict of interests.
+The appointment shall follow the standards/principles of this policy. - iii.
+Interlocking officerships (i.e. MBTC officers having officerships in other entities) Interlocking officerships shall not be allowed except: - Held in the same capacity within a banking group as; - Corporate Secretary - Security Officer - Chief Risk Officer - Compliance Officer - Head of Internal Audit, or - Other positions performing similar functions as those in (i) to (iii) hereof; Provided, that: The assumption of interlocking officerships is consistent with the enterprise risk management approach of the BSFI and the banking group where the concerned entities belong

-78 BSP Cir.
-No, 1129 Amendments to Corporate Governance Guidelines for BSP Supervised Financial Institutions
+81 BSP Circular No. 1129 Amendments to Corporate Governance Guidelines for BSP Supervised Financial Institutions

-- 2. As corporate secretary or assistant corporate secretary between/among entities which are not part of the same banking group/conglomerate: Provided that - (a) Proof of disclosure to and consent from all of the involved entities on the interlocking officerships are obtained; and - (b) The position do not pose conflict of interest and that the officer holding interlocking positions will still be able to denote sufficient time and attention to effectively carry out his/her duties and responsibilities
+- As corporate secretary or assistant corporate secretary between/among entities which are not part of the same banking group/conglomerate: provided that: - Proof of disclosure to and consent from all of the involved entities on the interlocking officerships are obtained; and - The positions do not pose conflict of interest and that the officer holding interlocking positions will still be able to denote sufficient time and attention to effectively carry out his/her duties and responsibilities iv.
+Interlocking directorship and officership between the Bank and an investment house is allowed, subject to the requirements of BSP and other applicable laws and regulations.